-Irtw-irw's funerary mask would have been positioned directly over the face and upper chest of his mummy after it was placed in the coffin.
+Irtw-irw's funerary mask would have been positioned directly over the face and upper chest of his mummy on top of the mummy wrappings (the latter were removed prior to his arrival in Memphis).
 The mask depicts the facial features in a traditional manner.
 The features are not individualized to look like Irtw-irw, but picture him as if in the prime of life.
-Note that the mask is similar to the face painted on the coffin lid.
+Note that the mask is similar to the carved and painted face on the coffin lid.

 In 1987 Irtw-irw spent the day in the hospital while a medical team from the University of Tennessee Medical School examined him.
 He spent three hours going through a C.A.T. scan, and pathologists closely examined him.
 Later, an E.N.T. (ear, nose and throat) specialist looked inside Irtw-irw's head with sophisticated equipment.
-This exam, along with the C.A.T. scan, confirmed that Irtw-irw suffered from an ear infection which ultimately invaded his brain and may have caused his death.
-Although we do not know exactly when the hole on the side of his head was made, it happened in relatively recent times.
-The examination also revealed that he is younger than expected.
-Irtw-irw died at about 30 years of age.
+This exam, along with the C.A.T. scan, confirmed that Irtw-irw suffered from an ear infection.
+His cause of death is unknown.
+Although we do not know exactly when the hole on the side of his head and other damaged to his face and feet were made, they probably happened in relatively recent times - after the mummy was unwrapped - probably some time after he arrived in the United States.
+The examination also revealed that he may be younger than expected.
+Irtw-irw may have died at about 30 years of age.

 Inv. no.: 1985.3.1

 Date: Old Kingdom, Dynasty V (c.
 2500-2350 B.C.E.)